kbpoovanna-007/Smart-City-Air-Monitoring-System-and-Fire-Extinguisher-Combined-IOT-Project/README.md

 if 0 comes reduce the delay to 1 since no key has hash 0

-<em> A device that will automatically extinguish flames.
-    A device that, when remotely triggered, will transmit CO2, temperature, and humidity data to ThingsBoard. </em>
+<em> A device that will automatically detect and extinguish flames and when remotely triggered, will transmit CO2, temperature, and humidity data to ThingsBoard. </em>